 Applicants must be U.S. citizens or permanent residents of the United States.
 Applications by students in professional fields are encouraged.
 Preference will be given to applicants with a high level of academic ability and with previous language training.
 Academic Year and Summer FLAS awards are two separate competitions requiring two complete and separate applications.

 Students receiving Academic Year Fellowships must be enrolled in full-time study for the duration of the FLAS award and must take one language course and one related area or international studies course each semester.
-Academic Year Fellows must be admitted to or enrolled in undergraduate, graduate, or professional programs at the University of Pennsylvania.
+Academic Year Fellows must be admitted to or enrolled in an undergraduate, graduate, or professional program.
 FLAS awards may be used in some cases for students participating in official overseas language programs and in very limited cases for dissertators.
 Please see the FLAS FAQ page or contact the relevant FLAS Coordinator.

 Summer Fellowships are for intensive language programs either domestically or abroad and require a separate application from the Academic Year Fellowship (minimum contact hours and duration of summer courses are outlined in the FLAS FAQ section).